panduafii/Micro-credential/docs/prd.md

 "You are the UX Expert focused on translating this PRD into interface concepts.
 Using the role-gated assessment flow, async status visibility, and RAG transparency requirements described here, outline the key user journeys and propose wireframe-level layouts for the student dashboard, advisor console, and admin operations screen.
 Prioritize clarity around role selection, progress tracking, and recommendation explainability."

 ### Architect Prompt
 "You are the Software Architect responsible for implementing the AI-powered Micro-Credential Assessment Backend MVP defined in this PRD.
 Design a detailed architecture plan covering FastAPI modular monolith structure, Redis queue configuration, GPT/RAG integration patterns, database schema/migrations, deployment topology (local Docker → ECS Fargate), and observability setup.
-Explicitly address role-based question selection, degraded-mode fallbacks, latency/cost targets, and scaling to ≥100 concurrent assessments."
+Explicitly address role-based question selection, degraded-mode fallbacks, latency targets, and scaling to ≥100 concurrent assessments."